csantanapr/knative-tekton/README.md

         console.log(`App listening on ${port}`)
     });
     ```
 1. I provided a Tekton Task that can download source code from git, build and push the Image to a registry.
-Install the task _build_ like this.
     <details><summary>Show me the Build Task YAML</summary>

     ```yaml